eclipse-zenoh/zenoh-python/examples/README.md

 ### z_eval

-   Registers a queryable function with a path.
+   Creates a queryable function with a key expression.
-   This queryable function will be triggered by each call to a get operation on zenoh-net with a selector that matches the path, and will return a value to the querier.
+   This queryable function will be triggered by each call to a get operation on zenoh with a selector that matches the key expression, and will return a value to the querier.

    Typical usage:
    ```bash